Similar to Tinder, Bumble is a mobile dating app. However, on the Bumble app women must be the first to make contact.

 - Next, users create a bio that includes pictures, employer, school, and graduation year

 - Dating preferences can be set like age, distance from location, and what gender you’re looking for

 - Users swipe right to make a connection or swipe left to pass

 - If a user accidentally swipes left on someone, they can shake their phone and reevaluate the profile

 - Bumble is free but offers Boost.
-For $7.99 a month, Boost will let users re-match with connections that have expired
+For a monthly fee, Boost will let users re-match with connections that have expired

 Why should parents care?

 - Tweens and teens have been known to lie about their age and create fake accounts on apps like Bumble

 - The Bumble app makes it easy for predators to target victims

 - Connections expire every 24 hours which encourages users to check the app daily